sciZer0/7/v/README.md

 The team behind the Worldcoin project

-* — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO —
+*including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO*

 is building the **biggest-ever, global, user base** — also, a global distribution system for everything.